 As I am self-employed and running my own business, I don´t depend on the investment income and – in contrast to someone in a full-time job – am very flexible in scaling my business activities up or down to fit my financial needs and the time demands of doing investment research.
 Although I have a long time until retirement, I would be quite interested in more financial independence in the not too distant future.
 As I am in a phase where I aim primarily at growing my wealth, I think a high level of risk is justified.
-Later on, when wealth preservation is my focus, I will dial down the risk.
+Later on in my investing career, when wealth preservation becomes my focus, I will dial down the risk.

 Being comfortable with a higher level of risk than the portfolio statistics suggest (always adding a margin of safety in case the future turns out to be quite different), my next question is: What would my optimal exposure be, to reach my financial goals as soon as possible while minimizing risk of ruin?

-My rule of thumb is to use conservative estimates of my portfolio statistics and then use one quarter Kelly leverage.
+My rule of thumb is to use conservative estimates of my portfolio statistics and then employ one quarter Kelly leverage.

 In practice, running the average numbers from above leads to a quarter Kelly leverage of 1,6x to 2,5x times available investment capital.

-To implement that, it would be possible to allocate all your capital to the different strategies except for option selling.
-You could then sell systematically diversified options, adding up to the portfolio´s short volatility allocation, capping exposure at the desired overall leverage.
+To implement that, it would be possible to allocate all our capital to the different portfolio strategies except for option selling.
+We could then sell systematically diversified options, until they add up to the portfolio´s short volatility allocation, capping exposure at the desired overall leverage.

 An ace in the hole is the time-varying level of leverage applied through adaptive portfolio allocation.
 In good times (when the actual Sharpe ratios are above average) I apply up to 2,5 times leverage, reducing exposure to one, when the market heats up (volatility is on the rise and fundamentals point to strong overvaluation) and finally go to a large proportion of cash in bad times.
 On average the portfolio should be only slightly levered and mostly at the right time, avoiding overbetting and large drawdowns.

 The main problem could be a flash crash or 1987 type event, when higher drawdowns are to be expected.
-The leverage should still prove to be low enough to avoid ruin.
-I think, the margin of error until reaching full Kelly leverage at about 5-6 times is high enough.
+The leverage should still prove to be low enough to avoid ruin – the margin of error until reaching full Kelly leverage (about 5-6 times leverage) is high enough.